Cecilia8989/pands-project/README.md

     <summary> Code Explanation </summary>
            <p>

-The code computes the mean values for each species using the groupby() method and stores them in a variable called 'class_averages'.
-This variable is then used as the input for the plot() method to create a bar chart.
+The code calculate the mean value for each species using the *groupby() method* and stores them in a variable called *class_averages*.
+This variable is then used as the input for the *plot()* method to create a bar chart.
-It also set up the dark style from the [seaborn library [20]](https://www.educba.com/seaborn-styles/).
+It also set up the dark style from the [seaborn library [23]](https://www.educba.com/seaborn-styles/).

 ```python